ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/05-Naive-Bayes.md

 - If a word from dictionary occurs multiple times in the document, we raise the power of it's probability by that number.
 - Suppose that P(great) = 0.1 and P(world) = 0.3 and the document is "great great world", then it's likelihood will be expressed as ${(0.1)}^2*{(0.3)}$.

+## Zero Probability Problem
+While trying to calculate the likelihood of a test document for a given class, it is possible that there exist certain words which although are a part of the dictionary but don't appear in the training documents of that class like the word pepsi does not appear in documents of hot class but it does in cold class.
+Then, the probability of that word for that class becomes zero ( P(pepsi|hot) =0 )  and it makes the complete likelihood term zero.
+This is called the zero-probability problem.
+To counter this problem, a ‘1’ is added to the total of every word count of all the words of the dictionary for that class.
+This increases the total word count for that class by the length of the dictionary.
+This technique is called Laplace Smoothing.

 ## Laplace Smoothing
 - Document cannot be classified because probability of one of terms is 0.
 - Apply Laplace Smoothing, which adds `1` to all frequencies, hence no term has zero probability